Updates from Georgian

 - Every effort will be made to ensure your semester completion, regardless of this temporary disruption

-- Many work-integrated learning opportunities will continue, such as co-op placements and any clinical/ placements that do not rely on striking academic employees
+- Many work-integrated learning opportunities will continue, such as co-op work terms and any clinical/ placements that do not rely on striking academic employees

 - Some labs may also be open to students to use, providing the lab activity is supported by technicians and technologists